kaya3/MJr/doc/rules.md

 A *rewrite rule* has an input pattern which can be matched in a grid, and an output pattern which can be written to a grid.
 The input pattern must be a compile-time constant [pattern](types.md#pattern-types) using the current alphabet.

-In all statements except for `map` statements, a rewrite rule writes to the same grid that the input pattern is matched in, the output pattern must have the same dimensions as the input pattern.
-A rewrite rule will only be applied if the output pattern is not already present at the match position.
+In all statements except for `map` statements, a rewrite rule writes to the same grid that the input pattern is matched in, and the output pattern must have the same dimensions as the input pattern.
+A rewrite rule is never applied if the output pattern is already present at the match position.

 When a rewrite rule occurs in a ['map' statement](statements.md#map-statements), the output pattern is written to a different grid which may have a different scale, and the input and output pattern dimensions must be in the same ratio as the input and output grid scales.
 The output pattern will be written to a position in the output grid according to the match position and the scale ratio.
-The rewrite rule will only be applied if the output pattern is not already present at the scaled match position.
+The rewrite rule will not be applied if the output pattern is already present at the scaled match position.

 The output pattern expression is a [rule context](#rule-contexts).